Browse by . . .

 Whatever happened to summer sculpture?
 It grew larger, like tall buildings, or smaller, like scale models.
 It slipped inside, where it blended into a gallery's interior architecture.

-In an accompanying review, I began a summer survey with work that hid indoors in other ways, from carpeting by Rudolf Stingel to Janet Cardiff and George and George Bures Miller as they recreate Central Park as a plaintive voice and a vanished world.
-But other works strive more overtly for architecture.
-They, too, ask how art has turned the urban environment into indoor representation, thanks to Andreas Gursky, Peter Wegner, and "Tall Buildings"—scale models of towers all the way from London and the Far East to lower Manhattan.
+In a accompanying reviews, I began a summer survey with work that hid indoors in other ways, from carpeting by Rudolf Stingel to Janet Cardiff and George and George Bures Miller as they recreate Central Park as a plaintive voice and a vanished world.
+Other works, though, strive more overtly for architecture.
+They, too, ask how art has turned the urban environment into indoor representation, thanks to Andreas Gursky and "Tall Buildings."
+Its scale models of towers range all the way from London and the Far East to Lower Manhattan.
 The international cast suggests how, in today's art market, even New York has become a small corner of the global village.
-New York Times Headquarters (Frank Gehry/David Childs, MOMA, 2000)
+New York Times Headquarters (Frank Gehry/David Childs, Museum of Modern Art, 2000)

 Through the roof